HOMEPAGE SERVICES PRICES BOOKING-FORM LONDON GUIDE GIFTS HOTELS FLIGHTS SHOPPING CONTACT-US TERMS-& CONDITIONS TRAVEL RESOURCES

 English Language Translations

 In theory, going to the UK means that an American doesn't have to worry about a language barrier.
-Yeh right!
-But some terms that the British use may not be familiar to you.
+(Yeah, right!)

-If you visit the UK the main language law to remember is to use 'Please' and 'Thank you' or 'Thanks' in every request or Transaction.
+If you visit the UK the main language law to remember is to use 'Please' and 'Thank you' or 'Ta' in every request or Transaction.
 Although many Americans & other Europeans may feel this is over polite, in the UK it is considered rude if you don't use these manners.
-You may get ignored if you don't say 'please' which may be annoying, especially if you've been in a line for a while!
+You may get ignored if you don't say 'please' which may be annoying, especially if you've been in a Queue (Q) for a while! (translation "Queue" = "line")

 AGRO': aggravation. ("Don't give me any agro.")